Showing 41–55 of 55 results

 Is it easy to adjust the blade height on a table saw?

-Yes, once you know how, it’s easy to adjust the height of the blade on your table saw.
-To start, make sure that your table saw is switched off completely.
-It’s then a matter of spinning the wheel at the front in the direction you want the blade to go – usually anticlockwise to lower the blade to the table and clockwise to raise it.
-You may wish to use a combination square to make sure the blade is at the desired height for the task.
-However, as a general rule of thumb, the blade height should be no more than a tooth size above the cutting material to ensure a clean, safe cut.
-For more tips on using a benchtop saw safely, talk to our experts today.
+You may wish to use a combination square to make sure the table saw blade is at the desired height for the task.
+However, as a general rule of thumb, the blade height should be no more than a tooth size above the cutting material to ensure clean, safe, and accurate cuts.

 How do I use a bench saw safely?